Schmidt games and Cantor winning sets: Background, notation, and definitions

 \subsection{Cantor rich}

 The class of \textit{Cantor rich} subsets of $\RR$ was introduced in~\cite{Beresnevich_BA}.
-As was noted in \cite{BadziahinHarrap}, this notion can be generalised to the context of metric spaces endowed with a splitting structure.
-However, we will show in \S\ref{sec:rich} that this notion is equivalent to Cantor winning.
+As was noted in \cite{BadziahinHarrap}, this notion can be generalised to the context of metric spaces endowed with a splitting structure: